-- DEP reserves the right to not award funds to applicants that have not completed projects previously awarded AFIG funds or applicants who have previously received grants and completed AFIG funded projects but have failed to submit the proper reporting forms. - DEP may revoke a grant award and require the applicant to repay the grant if: - The grant is used for any purpose other than the approved project; - The applicant makes a material misrepresentation in the project; - The applicant cannot complete the project Scope of Work within the period of performance; or - The project is not or will not be in compliance with all applicable federal, state, and local laws. - Applicants/Grantees must secure all permits or approvals otherwise required for the project to proceed. - Applicants/Grantees must comply with all commonwealth requirements in the implementation of the project. - AFIG funds cannot be used to cover the following costs: - Preparation of the AFIG application; - Permits; - Landscaping; - Advertising; - Business start-up costs; - o Indirect costs (i.e., general administrative and overhead, contingency funds, etc.); - Travel, lodging, subsistence; - Conference or meeting expenses including catering, conference equipment and room rental; and - Any other cost not deemed acceptable to DEP. - Building Permits: - If a permit is required, a copy of the permit must be supplied to the department prior to the first reimbursement payment.
+- DEP reserves the right to not award funds to applicants that have not completed projects previously awarded AFIG funds, or applicants who have previously received grants and completed AFIG funded projects but have failed to submit the proper reporting forms. - DEP may revoke a grant award and require the applicant to repay the grant if: - The grant is used for any purpose other than the approved project; - The applicant makes a material misrepresentation in the project; - The applicant cannot complete the project Scope of Work within the period of performance; or - o The project is not or will not be in compliance with all applicable federal, state, and local laws. - Applicants/Grantees must secure all permits or approvals otherwise required for the project to proceed. - Applicants/Grantees must comply with all commonwealth requirements in the implementation of the project. - AFIG or match funds cannot be used to cover the following costs (Please see Section E of the Budget Primer): - Costs associated with preparation of the grant application - Costs associated with acquisition of permits - o Land acquisition - Landscaping - Convenience store or amenity construction costs - Advertising - Business start-up costs - Indirect costs (general administrative or overhead expenses) - o Travel, lodging, and subsistence - Other DEP-provided funds - o Any costs associated with lobbying, alcohol, or allowance for bad debts - Contract contingency costs and other rate factors that do not reflect actual expenses - o Costs associated with legal action against the commonwealth - o Costs associated with illegal activities or substances - Costs associated with goods or services for personal use of Board members, officers or others - Any other cost deemed not acceptable to DEP